 This type of land trust is not a trust the way it’s defined through estate planning terms.
 A conservation land trust is actually a nonprofit organization that manages and preserves land or property.
 This includes forests, wetlands, farms, and natural habitats, as well as areas that hold water sources, cultural landmarks, or even scenic views.

 Land trusts can buy tracts of land outright or steward land that was directly donated.
 More commonly though, private landowners can grant the land trust a conservation easement.
 A conservation easement allows someone to maintain ownership over their private land while contracting the land trust to provide stewardship over that land.

 If you own land, you can grant a conservation easement to a qualified land trust, or even the government, which will oversee and preserve the landscape.
 You can work out the terms of the agreement and conservation priorities.
 For example, you might allow sustainable farming practices and forbid buildings and structures within certain distances of rivers.
 The land trust that holds the conservation easement is responsible for making sure you and other entities, including those who may own the land in the future, make appropriate use of the land.

 You can receive federal income tax deductions and state income tax credits for donating a qualified land property to a land conservancy.
-Consult with a professional like a tax advisor for more information and learn more about how to file your taxes here.
+Consult with a professional like a tax advisor for more information.

 When you grant a conservation easement to a land trust, the tax benefits don’t stop there — they continue even after you die by minimizing the estate tax.
 If you've placed a conservation easement on your property, you can naturally deduct the value of that land from the overall property and thus your total estate.